 To view questions in the pool, select View questions.
 On the Question Pool page, the number of questions in the pool is listed in the top-left area.
 The source assessment for each question in the pool is listed.

-When you give full credit for either of the preceding scenarios, you can’t change student scores for an individual question.
+When you give full credit, you can’t change student scores for an individual question.
 You can override each student’s assessment score to adjust the points.

 You can’t delete the source assessments for question pools from these areas:

 - Folders that contain source assessments for question pools